The Boy and the Heron(2023): Characters, Voice Actors, Analysis & Character Map

 Noble Pelican’s Profile

 “I really feel like it’s over.
 I mean, I tried to raise successors.
 But when you raise successors and let them do it, you end up devouring them.
 You devour their talent… There’s not a single person left who I want to give a chance to.
-The studio consumes people.
-Well, that’s its fate, I guess.
-So, it consumes, and then it’s over, just like that.
-I have no lingering attachments.”
+The studio consumes people.”

 (Original Text in Japanese)